chenbishop/Kasm-Pulumi/gcp/README.md

 ## Point Cloud Domain to the created DNS Zone
 If you set `kasm-gcp:data.cloud_dns_zone.create=true`, you need to point you domain to the created GCP DNS zone.
 If you set `kasm-gcp:data.cloud_dns_zone.create=false` and your domain already pointed to the defined `kasm-gcp:data.cloud_dns_zone`, you can ignore this step.

-## Login Kasm
-Once you run the Pulumi script, you should be able to access the Kasm admin console at https://{domain}.

-To get the login credentials, execute the command `pulumi stack output --show-secrets --stack dev`, and use the values of `Kasm Admin User` and `Kasm Admin Password`

-## Install a Kasm Workspace
-In the Kasm admin console, select **Workspaces > Registry** and choose the workspace image you would like to install.

-*Note: The agent may take a few minutes to download the selected workspace image before a session can be started.*

-## Start A Kasm Session
-Navigate to the **WORKSPACES** tab at the top of the page and start your first Kasm session once the workspace image is ready!

 ## (Optional) Accessing Your GKE Cluster with kubectl
 After the Pulumi script completes, follow these steps to access your GKE cluster using kubectl.